JSW-JW/MVIExample/README.md

     This is because we use wrapper class for the dataState.
 We can deal with various situation and give better user experience using that kind of wrapper class.

     DataState class has 3 cases : DataState.data(success case), DataState.loading, DataState.error

+* In this app, if rotate the screen the dataState is observed again, and showing the toast message again.
+Why 'LiveData' in this case not immune to configuration change?